 ❖ Adding a gamification aspect and allowing students to receive badges and points for their dedication and commitments.
 Points could be used in form of credits that can be redeemed at libraries or any participating printing or computer lab locations

 ❖ A reminder notification will alert the user of unfinished lessons or if they haven't visited the app for awhile

 ❖ Partnering with educational institutions to try to create programs that would allow students earn transferable credits or work towards a degree or achieving a certification

 ❖ Create an integrated messenger feature that would allow students communicate with classmates and instructors

-❖ After conducting a series of interviews, we've learned that students prefered video learning, but lacked the engagement with instructors and classmates.
+❖ After conducting a series of interviews, we've learned that students preferred video learning, but lacked engagement with instructors and classmates.
 While remote learning is becoming the new industry normal, human interactions are still extremely important.
 With the abundance of various social media and news platforms, it's very easy to get distracted.
 Therefore, we kept a clean and simple user interface, where the center of attention is directed toward finishing the course and seeing only the most relevant information.